cvat-ai/cvat/site/content/en/docs/api_sdk/sdk/auto-annotation.md

 - Code to convert resulting annotations to a format CVAT can understand.

-The layer can be divided into two parts:
+The layer can be divided into several parts:

-- The interface part that defines the protocol that an AA function must implement.
+- The interface, containing the protocol that an AA function must implement.

-- The driver part that defines functionality to annotate a CVAT dataset using an AA function.
+- The driver, containing functionality to annotate a CVAT dataset using an AA function.

+- The predefined AA function based on Ultralytics YOLOv8n.

 The `auto-annotate` CLI command provides a way to use an AA function from the command line rather than from a Python program.